 What is nearby?

 You can choose to visit a couple of places once you are done with the trail.
-For instance, you can visit the nearby bakery for your meals.
-There is also a brewery where you can get to enjoy a cold drink after all your expeditions.
-Be sure to visit Lake Stevens Brewing Company when you go for the trail.
-They make good beer and have a nice taproom.
+For instance, you can visit the nearby bakery in Granite Falls for your meals.
+There is also a brewery – Lake Stevens Brewing Company – in town where you can get to enjoy a cold drink after all your expeditions.
+They have good beer and a nice taproom.

 The Heather Lake hike is a great hike to do in the Granite Falls area, just be sure you are wearing good boots.
 The reward is worth it — being able to dip your toes into a serene mountain lake.
 Something we are gladly willing to hike over some rough rocks for.